ShrutikaGit-hub/AgroCulture/README.md

 -> Robust Database: Stores essential information about crops, market prices, and user profiles.

--> Dynamic Content Generation: PHP is used to generate dynamic content based on user interactions and database queries.
+-> Dynamic Content Generation: PHP is used to generate dynamic content based on user interaction & database query.

 -> XAMPP Integration: Leverages XAMPP for efficient local development and testing.